 How to encourage children to take up science?
 Get them interested young!
 A love of science starts in childhood.
 Through Henkel's "Forscherwelt" (Researchers' World) education initiative, children discover the thrill of scientific experimentation.
 They become little researchers and get a playful introduction into science's secrets.
 The initiative's patron is Dr. Simone Bagel-Trah, Chairwoman of the Supervisory Board and the Shareholders' Committee at Henkel.
-The international education initiative is looking back at 10 successful years.
+The international education initiative is looking back at more than 10 successful years.

 The “Researchers' World” concept